trevorputbrese/ca-tas-workshop/Agenda.md

     a.  github.com
     b.  tanzufordevs.net
     c.  hub.docker.com
-2. Ability to install the `cf cli` which you can download from our hosted TAS environment
+2. Ability to install the `cf cli` which you can download from our hosted Tanzu environment
 3.  `git` CLI installed
 4. Dotnet 6.0 SDK installed:
     a.  can be downloaded from the [Microsoft website](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)